LL.M. in Elder Law - Faculty

 Robert B. Fleming is a partner in the Tucson law firm of Fleming & Curti P.L.C., with a practice limited to trust (and special needs trust) administration, guardianship, conservatorship, estate planning, and probate.
 Fleming is a co-author (with Lisa Davis) of The Elder Law Answer Book, and (with Prof. Kenney Hegland) of New Times, New Challenges: Law and Advice for Savvy Seniors and Their Families and Planning for Disability with Professor Rebecca Morgan.
 Fleming has been selected as a fellow of both the American College of Trust and Estate Counsel and the National Academy of Elder Law Attorneys.
 He is a past chair of both the Mental Health and Elder Law and the Probate and Trust sections of the State Bar of Arizona, and is a past president of the National Elder Law Foundation.
 Fleming is certified as an estate and trust specialist by the State Bar of Arizona, and as a certified elder law attorney by the National Elder Law Foundation.

-Rebecca C. Morgan is the Boston Asset Management Chair in Elder Law, and a co-director of the Center for Excellence in Elder Law at Stetson University College of Law.
+Rebecca C. Morgan is the Boston Asset Management Chair in Elder Law.
 Professor Morgan teaches a variety of elder law courses in the J.D. and LL.M. and oversees the elder law concentration program for J.D. students.
 She is the successor co-author of Matthew Bender's Tax, Estate and Financial Planning for the Elderly, and its companion forms book, and a co-author of Representing the Elderly in Florida and The Fundamentals of Special Needs Trusts.
 She co-authored Planning for Disability with Robert Flemming for BNA and Ethics in an Elder Law Practice with Professor Roberta Flowers for the ABA.
 She is a past president of the National Academy of Elder Law Attorneys, past president of the board of directors of the National Senior Citizens Law Center, past chair of the American Association of Law Schools Section on Aging and the Law and of the Florida Bar Elder Law Section, and is on the faculty of the National Judicial College.